the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/upgrade/guide.md

 1. **Upgrade to the advanced fit.** Your skills will already be sufficient, so buy those new modules!

 2. **Get your Hybrid set implants**.
+See TDF-IMPLANT1 mailing list in game for reference.
 You will need cybernetics 5 trained for the hard wires.
 The recommended purchase order for the set is:
 - Slot 10 (6% damage Alpha) make sure you get the implant that corresponds to your gun type!
 - Slot 9 (6% damage ROF)
 - Slot 8 (6% capacitor capacity)